kryelgulwar/python/List.md

 # List Methods
 ## list.sort()
 This method sorts the list in ascending order.
-The original list is updated
+The original list is updated the sort() method modifies the list in place and does not return anything.
 ### Example 1:
 ```python
 colors = ["voilet", "indigo", "blue", "green"]